Rav-Kav

 Rav-Kav (רב-קו, lit. "multi-line") is a reusable contactless stored value smart card for making electronic payments as a joint fare collection system for the different public transportation operators across Israel.

-Rav-Kav can be used in public transportation such as all bus companies, light rail trains including Jerusalem Light Rail, as well as the national railway in Israel.
+Rav-Kav can be used in public transportation such as all bus companies, light rail trains including Tel Aviv Light Rail, Jerusalem Light Rail, Carmelit, as well as the national railway in Israel.